oxheadalpha/teztnets/mondaynet-about.markdown

 permalink: /mondaynet-about
 ---

 A testnet that restarts every Monday launched from tezos/tezos master branch.
-It runs Jakarta with SCORU feature flags on for 8 cycles then upgrades to proto Alpha.
+It runs Lima with SCORU and ZK feature flags on for 8 cycles then upgrades to proto Alpha.

 | | |
 |-------|---------------------|